Using a custom capability to pair a Hardware Support App (HSA) with a driver

 Now you're ready to request access to a custom capability from a capability owner.
 You'll need to gather the following info:

-- App PFN (Package Family Name) from the Windows Store
+- App PFN (Package Family Name) from the Microsoft Store

 - Name of the custom capability

 - Signature Hash of the app signing cert which can be generated from your .cer file using certutil.exe.
 The certificate must be SHA-256.

 C:\Windows\System32\certutil.exe -dump CertificateName.cer.